Uncertainty: Uncertainty

-Uncertainty versus variability
+Risk versus variability

-There is a difference between uncertainty and variability.
-Uncertainty is quantified by a probability distribution which depends upon knowledge about the likelihood of what the single, true value of the uncertain quantity is.
-Variability is quantified by a distribution of frequencies of multiple instances of the quantity, derived from observed data.
+There is a difference between risk and variability.
+Risk is quantified by a probability distribution which depends upon knowledge about the likelihood of what the single, true value of the future quantity will be, as in the case of a roll of the dice.
+Variability is quantified by a distribution of frequencies of multiple instances of the quantity, derived from observed data, as in the case of a batting average.

 Knightian uncertainty

 In economics, in 1921 Frank Knight distinguished uncertainty from risk with uncertainty being lack of knowledge which is immeasurable and impossible to calculate.
+To Knight, uncertainty is uninsurable while risk is (hypothetically) insurable.
 Because of the absence of clearly defined statistics in most economic decisions where people face uncertainty, he believed that we cannot measure probabilities in such cases; this is now referred to as Knightian uncertainty.

 Knight pointed out that the unfavorable outcome of known risks can be insured during the decision-making process because it has a clearly defined expected probability distribution.
-Unknown risks have no known expected probability distribution, which can lead to extremely risky company decisions.
+Uncertainties have no known expected probability distribution, which can lead to extreme outcomes when borne.
+Because Knight refers to those who do bear uncertainty as 'entrepreneurs', the field of entrepreneurship includes a stream of research on uncertainty and how it creates opportunities.

-Other taxonomies of uncertainties and decisions include a broader sense of uncertainty and how it should be approached from an ethics perspective:
+Other taxonomies of uncertainties and decisions include more specific characterizations of uncertainty, specifying what is known, knowable, and unknowable about the phenomenon, as well as how it should be approached from an ethics perspective: